jquinby/jekyll-now/books.md

 _Theology of the Body 101_ lecture series, Prof. Mary Stanford, Christendom College\\
 _One, Holy, Catholic, and Apostolic_ by Kenneth Whitehead (sections)
 _Farenheit 451_ by Ray Bradbury
 _The Spirit of the Liturgy_ by Joseph Cardinal Ratzinger
+_Collected Short Stories_ by Graham Greene